More <

 Because type 2 diabetes develops slowly, some people with high blood sugar have no symptoms.

-Symptoms of type 1 diabetes typically develop over a short period.
+Symptoms of type 1 diabetes typically develop over a short period, usually weeks to months.
 People may be very sick by the time they are diagnosed.

 After many years, diabetes can lead to other serious problems.
 These problems are known as diabetes complications, and include: